getting-data-science-done/url2features/docs/source/usage.rst

      [ARGS] In most cases these are switches that turn on the feature type -columns=<COMMA SEPARATED LIST>.
 REQUIRED
      -simple            Default: False.
-Features derived from the URL string: length, depth, components -domain            Default: False.
-Features from the domain registration (requires internet).
+Features derived from the URL string: length, depth, components -host              Default: False.
+Features from the subdomain and domain registration (requires internet).
-     -extension         Default: False.
-Features about the domain extension and structure.
+     -tld               Default: False.
+Features about the Top Level Domain.
      -protocol          Default: False.
 Features from the URL protocol.
-     -file              Default: False.
+     -path              Default: False.
+Features derived from the path between host and file -file              Default: False.
 Features derived from the final file type -dns               Default: False.
 Features derived from the DNS records (requires internet).
      -np                Deactivate use of column name prefix.
 Only works for a single column.